Plinky / Plinky+ Manual

 Stride (Column)

-Shift Bottom hold Stride tap Controls the interval, in semitones, between each column of plinky.
+Shift Bottom hold Stride tap Controls the interval, in semitones, between each column of Plinky.
 It defaults to 7 semitones, a perfect fifth, like a Cello or Violin.
-The notes are always snapped to the chosen scale, even if the stride calls for chromatic notes, so plinky does its best to choose column pitches that follow this stride while staying in-scale.
+The notes are always snapped to the chosen scale, even if the stride calls for chromatic notes, so Plinky does its best to choose column pitches that follow this stride while staying in-scale.

 Envelope Generator

-Attack Decay Sustain Release Plinky has two Envelope Generators.
-Envelope 1 (the upper parameter) is mapped to the Low Pass Gates and has Attack, Decay, Sustain and Release stages.
 Envelope 2 (the bottom parameter) is unassigned by default and can be mapped to parameters with the Envelope modulator pad.
 Like Envelope 1 it is an ADSR envelope.
-The parameters on the same pads.
+The parameters are on the same pads.

 Sensitivity